akankshach14/Excel_Sales_Dashboard_Analysis/README.md

 This project aims to Analyse the historical shipping data to predict the sales demand for various items in different regions, forecast future trends, and provide information for business growth.

 # Dataset:
+By combining xlsm file, file has 13 columns and 10,00,000 rows.
+The data contains sales for the period 2010 to 2017.

+# Tools:

 Microsoft Excel,
 Power Query